ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-au.md

 More information can be found here: [Official Keycloak documentation](https://www.keycloak.org/documentation.html)

 Why are we talking about OIDC and Keycloak?

-That's because, in this tutorial we want to:
+That's because in this tutorial we want to:

 - easily secure applications and services deployed in a Kubernetes cluster
-- be able to configure a working Keycloak deployment over the top of a Managed Kubernetes Service provided by OVHcloud
+- be able to configure a working Keycloak deployment on top of a Managed Kubernetes Service provided by OVHcloud
-- Configure the `OpenIdConnect` flags available for the `kube-apiserver` component of a Managed Kubernetes Service through the OVHcloud Control Panel
+- configure the `OpenIdConnect` flags available for the `kube-apiserver` component of a Managed Kubernetes Service through the OVHcloud Control Panel
-- Be able to use the `kubectl` command line with the Keycloak OpenIdConnect provider configured
+- be able to use the `kubectl` command line with the Keycloak OpenIdConnect provider configured

 In this tutorial we are going to install Keycloak on a freshly created OVHcloud Managed Kubernetes Service cluster, we will configure our Keycloak instance, then we will link it to our Kubernetes cluster and TODO:xxx.

-You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth?onsuccess=https%3A%2F%2Fwww.ovh.com%2Fmanager%2Fpublic-cloud&ovhSubsidiary=gb){.external} to reinitialize your cluster before following this tutorial.
+You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements